peteblank/amberairdrop/README.md

 #ps
 I'm using two apis from figment so if you want to test it you'll have to go to datahub at figment and get your API key

+# update 3
+Added a way to query the amount of testnet amber balance in your wallet